Sail boat racing for regular folks with regular boats

 “The Ballard Cup reflects our general philosophy toward sailing.
 We appeal to the common man. ...It's more of an entry level yacht club catering to regular folks with regular boats,” said Morgenroth.

 The club provides the Seattle community with racing organization and sponsorship year round.
 Races they host include Seattle favorites like the Ballard Cup, Race the Straights, Down the Sound, Iceberg Race, Triple Sound Series and a feature race this year called the Pink Regatta.

 The Pink Regatta is a new annual race that raises money for breast cancer.
-Last year it was the first year and held in San Francisco, but this year it will occur Sept.
+Last year was the first year and held in San Francisco, but this year it will occur Sept.
 9 in Shilshole Bay and is hosted by the STYC.
 All the proceeds go to the Breast Cancer Research Foundation.
-Morgenroth explained the Pink Regatta, where racers wear costumes and decorate their boats, is more about having a good time than it is about racing.
+For the Pink Regatta, racers wear costumes and decorate their boats, and more about having a good time and contributing to a good cause than it is about racing.

 “It's hard to say how many boats to expect.
 I would say somewhere around fifty this year, but if this benefit takes off the way we expect it, it could be one of the biggest events in Puget Sound,” said Morgenroth.

-This summer offers plenty more racing for sailors, of any level.
+This summer offers plenty more racing for sailors at any level.
 The STYC is near the locks at 2830 NW Market and invites people to compete, to learn and to have fun.
 For more Sloop Tavern Yacht Club information, stop in the tavern or visit http://www.styc.org/.